“Diana, can you hear me?”

 Kristin looked at me with a confused look, “what?
 What are you talking about?”

 I ignored him, as my thoughts began to race.
 I had been searching for Auron for three years, only to learn today from a stupid news anchor that he was the fucking CEO of GenetiCo this entire time!
 It was all coming together… The horrid flashbacks… My abilities… And now I come to learn that the man is possibly dead?
 He was my only hope of returning to normal, does this mean I’m cursed for life?

 “Why… Why did you buy my drinks??”
 Kristin was starting to catch on to my ruse, and I looked behind us to see that the bartender was gone.

 I acted quickly, and placed my palm against Kristin’s cheek, “shh… Don’t say a word.”

 Kristin’s eyes widened, and in an instant he vanished.
 His clothes fell to the ground, and I stood up to act quickly.
 I dug through the clothes, finding the now inch tall Kristin fairly quickly.
 He was drunk, and extremely confused as he looked around wondering what the fuck was going on.
 I snatched him up and placed him in the prescription bottle I’d brought with me.
 I sealed the lid, and put it in my pocket.

 I picked up all of his clothes, and rushed over to the trash can in the corner of the bar.
-I tossed them inside, digging them under the pile of garbage to conceal them.
-I then rushed back over to the bar, and put a hundred dollar bill on the counter.
-I rushed out of the bar as fast as I could, heading back towards my car.
+I quickly pulled his wallet from his pants and his phone.
+I tossed the clothes inside the trash next, digging them under the pile of garbage to conceal them.
+I then rushed back over to the bar, and put a hundred dollar bill on the counter pulled straight from Kristin’s wallet.
+I rushed out of the bar as fast as I could, heading back towards my car without anyone seeing me.